 Common "Stock" Animal Gender Stereotypes Used Can Include:

-- Ants: More likely male, despite being made up mostly of females in Real Life.
+- Ants: More likely male except for the queen, despite being made up mostly of females in Real Life.

 - Baboons: Usually male